archernar/cuu/README.md

       -Z  output iso time
       -i  interactive mode ('q' to quit)
       -c  command:
-          Optional :ULIST: may specify a user, a list of users, or the special keyword ALLUSERS Optional :PLIST: may specify a profile, a list of profiles, or the special keyword ALLPROFILES
+          Optional :UL: may specify a user, a list of users, a file, or the keyword ALLUSERS Optional :PL: may specify a profile, a list of profiles, or the special keyword ALLPROFILES
           ----------------------------------------------------------------------------------------------
 Quick Menus
      dum    describeusermenu         -a            Interactive user menu, Describes users ctm    cloudtrailmenu           -a            Interactive user menu, CloudTrail 48Hr Audit Report User Commands
-     du     describeusers            -a :PLIST:    List users and their attached groups and policies" lu     listusers                -a :PLIST:    List users"
+     du     describeusers            -a :PL:       List users and their attached groups and policies" lu     listusers                -a :PL:       List users"
-            deleteuser               -a -u         Delete the user
+     lu2    listusers2               -a :PL:       List users simple form" deleteuser               -a -u         Delete the user
-     du     describeusers            -a :PLIST:    List users and their attached groups and policies" createuser               -a -u -p      Creates with no privledges createadminuser          -a -u -p      Creates a user with Administor Access createreadonlyuser       -a -u -p      Creates a user with Read Only
+     du     describeusers            -a :PL:       List users and their attached groups and policies" createuser               -a -u -p      Creates with no privledges createadminuser          -a -u -p      Creates a user with Administor Access createreadonlyuser       -a -u -p      Creates a user with Read Only